 And here’s the notifications UI before:

-And after the redesign:
+After the redesign:

-When clients want us to only redesign the user interface, we make our decisions based on a heuristic review — basically an expert’s opinion on best practices.
+When clients want us to only redesign the user interface, we make our decisions based on a heuristic review — an expert’s opinion on best practices.

 The idea behind a heuristic analysis was first established by Jakob Nielsen in the 1990s.
 In short, he said there are broad guidelines every user-friendly interface adheres to.
 Other frameworks for heuristic analysis have emerged since then, but the broad strokes are the same.